flipah/Netmiko/README.rst

   - pip3 install netmiko

 Things to do
-  1. Record hostname to name files
+  1. Record hostname to name files (Complete)
-  2. Backup to external share drive
+  2. Backup to external share drive (Partial; Saves locally right now to a new directory)
   3. Parse through data to see if the config already has the commands in
   4. Automatic times script runs (weekly)